1. How hot is too hot for neodymium magnets?

-Maximum Operating Temperature (abbreviated to MaxOpTemp hereafter) is a general number given for each different grade of magnet material.
+- Maximum operating temperature: is a general number given for each different grade of magnet material.
 While not exact, it's a good guideline which applies to many situations.
-In between the MaxOpTemp and the Curie Temperature, some percentage of the magnetization is irreversibly lost.
+In between the maximum operating temperature and the curie temperature, some percentage of the magnetization is irreversibly lost.

 For many situations, this is enough information to work with.
 If your eyes glaze over reading some of the technical information below, don't worry.
 You can stop right here and be OK for many applications.

 More useful definitions when dealing with neodymium magnets and heat: